maciej-stefaniak/hubspot-starter/README.md

-# webpack-starter
+# hubspot-starter

-Simple webpack pre-configured starter.
+Simple starter for developing Hubspot templates.
+Includes examples of Hubspot files and ready for use webpack pre-configured dev server.
 Clone repo and develop  HTML+JS+CSS with static files (images, fonts etc.)

-Supports:
+Then take example of HubL file and adapt it!

+Server supports:
 - JS with Babel
 - SASS with autoprefixer